Cyberwolf7583/Project_One/README.md

 # Project_One
 Project One Repo for AI Bootcamp
 This repo is for demo purposes only .
-Any use is at risk of user.
+Any use is at risk of user. this is where our activity work goes